 A stockholder who wishes to communicate with the Board of Directors, or specific individual directors, including the non-management directors as a group, may do so by writing to such director or directors in care of Randy S. Hyne, Vice President, General Counsel and Secretary, at the address appearing on the first page of this proxy statement.
 Communication(s) directed to members of the Board who are employees will be relayed to the intended Board member(s) except to the extent that it is deemed unnecessary or inappropriate to do so pursuant to the procedures established by a majority of the independent directors.
-Communications directed to non-management directors will be relayed to the intended Board member(s) except to the intended Board member(s) except to the extent that doing so would be contrary to the instructions of the non-management directors.
+Communications directed to non-management directors will be relayed to the intended Board member(s) be relayed to the intended Board member(s) except to the instructions of the non-management directors.
 Any communication so withheld will nevertheless be made available to any non-management director who wishes to review it.